 Economic Impacts- in addition to benefits for wildlife, riparian buffers also provide the following economic benefits:

-- Reduced costs associated with flood damage.
-Riparian buffers protect streamside properties from flooding because they are able to absorb more stormwater than lawn or pavement.
+Reduced costs associated with flood damage.
+Riparian buffers protect streamside properties from flooding because they are able to absorb more stormwater than lawns, pavement, or other impervious surfaces.

 Designing your riparian buffer